 There has been an increase with people moving away from the city and seeking the country.
 Leaving the hustle and bustle for a calming dose of nature in barn renovations and cottages.

-Cottagecore has become an Instagram phenomenon.
-From farmhouse kitchens to traditional kitchens, social media has seen a huge increase in search terms around cottagecore with customers turning to instagram for inspiration and advice on how to achieve the desired look.
+Cottagecore has become an Instagram phenomenon and it is one of the most traditional kitchen trends of 2021.
+From farmhouse kitchens to traditional kitchens, social media has seen a huge increase in search terms around cottagecore with customers turning to Instagram for inspiration and advice on how to achieve the desired look.

 Many are looking to bring a sense of countryside to their kitchens, a homely comfort feeling that comes with the cottage life, a feeling we all need more in 2021.